 Record, Play, Stop

 The essential executive buttons of the SoundBridge: DAW are the next three buttons: Record.
 Play and Stop.
 They are doing precisely what their name implies.
 Below them, you can find the following three buttons.
-The “Shift” lets you select and “Delete” which deletes selected elements.
-This feature comes quite handy if you are using SoundcBridge: DAW on a touchscreen device.
+“Shift” lets you select multiple items and “Delete” which deletes selected elements.
+This feature comes in quite handy if you are using SoundBridge: DAW on a touchscreen device.

 Punch In, Punch Out